shwnchpl/some.recipes/content/posts/greek-yogurt-pizza-dough.md

 If you need a pizza dough to be ready in under a half hour, this is the option.
 Bakes very well in a deep pan.

+Oddly enough, this dough can also be used to make decent quick bagels.
+Simply follow the process above, but rather than forming into a pizza shape, form into bagel-sized toroids (the quantities above should be enough for 6-8).
+Simmer for 3-5 minutes in gently boiling water, until the proto-bagels float freely, then bake in a 400 degree oven for 25-30 minutes, until golden brown on the outside and cooked through.